Skip to main content

 (2) An annual appropriation resolution recommended by the Mayor;

-(a) All proposed expenditures for [the administration, operation and maintenance of] all departments of City government;
+(a) All proposed expenditures for all departments of City government;

 (b) All interest and debt redemption charges;